 Tumour microenvironment in HCC: Solid tumours are made up of malignant and other non-malignant cell types (immune cells and other stromal cells).
 Solid tumours are also embedded in a remodelled extracellular matrix (ECM).
-We are studying the molecular mechanisms by which these cellular and non-cellular components of the microenvironment promote cancer growth and metastasis.
+We are studying the molecular mechanisms by which these cellular and non-cellular components of the microenvironment promote cancer growth and immune evasion.
 We are particularly interested in the mechanisms which facilitate the formation of immune suppressive microenvironment in HCC.

 Translational studies in HCC: